This post may contain affiliate links. Please read my disclosure for more info.

 The Conveniences of a Hostel

 One thing I absolutely love about hostels is their affordable community activities.
 Andon Ryokan’s lobby is full of posters detailing sake tasting, origami courses, calligraphy classes, and more.
-If you’re a solo traveler, or you’re looking for something to do or a good way to meet people, Andon’s events are actually really affordable and are offered almost every day!
+If you’re traveling solo in Japan, or you’re looking for something to do or a good way to meet people, Andon’s events are actually really affordable and are offered almost every day!

 Andon Ryokan has great community spirit.
 Travelers of all ages congregate in the lobby area where you can treat yourself to complimentary coffee and green tea.
 At breakfast we were surrounded by other travelers, chatting about their Tokyo adventures.